Usage

 connect_equations = [connect(outflows(influent)[1], inflows(reactor)[1])]

-Now the individual systems are there and the connecting equations.
-Thus the overall model can be built.
-For this the ODESystem
+The individual systems and the connecting equations are now defined.
+Therefore, the overall model can be built.
+For this, the System

 function is used , which gets the equations, the time variable (exported from BioChemicalTreatment